If you try executing these blocks of code you'll get an "unsupported operand" error:

 3 <class 'int'>

-, Python does not "round the value to the nearest integer" but instead effectively ignores the fractional/decimal part.
+When converting to an int, Python does not "round the value to the nearest integer" but instead effectively ignores the fractional/decimal part.

 float("Hello world!")